Degree of recurrence of generic diffeomorphisms: Discretizations of sequences of linear maps

-\begin{definition} Let $A_1,\cdots,A_k \in GL_n(\R)$.
-The \emph{rate of injectivity} of $A_1,\cdots,A_k$ is the quantity\footnote{By definition, $B_R = B_\infty(0,R)$.}\footnote{In the sequel we will see that the $\limsup$ is in fact a limit for a generic sequence of matrices.
-It can also easily shown that it is a limit in the general case.} and for an infinite sequence $(A_k)_{k\ge 1}$ of invertible matrices, as the previous quantity is decreasing in $k$, we can define the \emph{asymptotic rate of injectivity} \end{definition}
+Let $A_1,\cdots,A_k \in GL_n(\R)$.
+The \emph{rate of injectivity} of $A_1,\cdots,A_k$ is the asymptotic density\footnote{In the sequel we will see that the $\limsup$ is in fact a limit for a generic sequence of matrices.
+It can also be shown that it is a limit for any sequence of matrices, using the formalism developed hereafter and the classification of closed subgroups of $\T^n$.} and for an infinite sequence $(A_k)_{k\ge 1}$ of invertible matrices, as the previous quantity is decreasing in $k$, we can define the \emph{asymptotic rate of injectivity} \end{definition}

 For a typical example of the sets $(\widehat{A_k}\circ\cdots\circ\widehat{A_1})(\Z^2)$, see Figure~\ref{ImagesSuitesMat}.
 Finally, we define a topology on the set of sequences of linear maps.